Second term of Fernando Chui as Chief Executive of Macau: Election

-On the 16 July 2014 current Chief Executive Fernando Chui Sai On announced his bid for reelection for CE office and promised "a relatively radical change" within his government.
+On 16 July 2014, Chief Executive Fernando Chui Sai On announced his bid for reelection for CE office and promised "a relatively radical change" within his government.
 No other candidates has announced any intention to run for the CE office.
 On the 21 July, CE Fernando Chui Sai On was able to secure more than 66 electoral colleges.
 On 31 August 2014, Fernando Chui Sai On was re-elected unopposed with total of 380 electoral college with 96.95% of total votes.
 Fernando Chui Sai On promised to take opinions from more public and civil group he also stated he will fulfill all he promises during his campaign however he stayed muted about the new secretaries.
 During the election New Macau Association held rallies against the small circle undemocratic CE election.
 Macau Conscience, Macau Youth Dynamics and Open Macau Society organised 2014 Civil Referendum on Chief Executive Election at which 7,762 (89%) voted having no confidence in the sole candidate Fernando Chui and 8,259 (95%) voted favour of universal suffrage for the 2019 election.
 The referendum was deemed illegal and breached of privacy by the Government of Macau.